 Resource Efficiency

-The postwar political economy has been primarily characterized by excessive and wasteful spending, contributing to deeply rooted grand corruption.
-Even in the aftermath of the economic downturn, resources continue to be allocated in an inefficient manner.
-A notable example is the planned ‘surface metro’ or tram network for Luanda.
-The government has been announcing the start of construction work since at least 2020, yet as of the current writing, not a single meter of rail has been laid.
-The current form of the metro project is intended to be a public-private partnership (PPP) with Siemens, with a total cost of $3 billion.
-This cost has drawn unfavorable comparisons from some Angolan commentators, who contrast it with the planned expansion of metro lines in Lisbon, which comes at a much lower cost of $250 million.
-Additionally, the government announced that seven young Angolans were undergoing training in Germany for the maintenance and repair of tram vehicles.
+Angola’s postwar political economy has been marked by excessive and often wasteful public spending, contributing to entrenched patterns of grand corruption.
+Even after the economic downturn, public resources have continued to be allocated inefficiently.
+A prominent example is the proposed “surface metro,” or tram network, for Luanda.
+The government has repeatedly announced the imminent start of construction since at least 2020, yet as of this writing, no track has been laid.
+In its current form, the project is envisioned as a public-private partnership with Siemens, with an estimated total cost of $3 billion.
+Authorities have also announced that seven young Angolans are undergoing training in Germany to maintain and repair tram vehicles.

-In late 2021, agronomist Fernando Pacheco of the NGO ADRA provided a scathing commentary, likening government planning to the purchase of 500 tractors for war veterans without ensuring the necessary infrastructure and resources to make them useful.
-These missing elements include arable land, fuel availability, spare parts, trained mechanics, sales channels and conflict resolution mechanisms to address potential envy within communities.
+In late 2021, agronomist Fernando Pacheco of the non-governmental organization Action for Rural Development and Environment (ADRA) offered a sharp critique of government planning, likening it to purchasing 500 tractors for war veterans without providing the conditions necessary for their effective use.
+He cited missing elements such as access to arable land, fuel supplies, spare parts, trained mechanics, marketing channels and conflict-resolution mechanisms to manage tensions within communities.

-These challenges are exacerbated by the strong centralization and hierarchization of public administration and government, which stifles initiative and hampers autonomous decision-making at the provincial and municipal levels.
+These challenges are exacerbated by the strong centralization and hierarchical organization of public administration and government, which stifles initiative and hampers autonomous decision-making at the provincial and municipal levels.

 Efficient use of assets

 Policy formulation and coordination ultimately rest with the president.
-During dos Santos’ presidency, intentional overlaps of competencies and competition between the presidency, the dossier ministries and ad hoc commissions established by the president were cultivated.
+During dos Santos’ presidency, overlapping competencies and competition among the presidency, line ministries and ad hoc commissions created by the president were deliberately encouraged.

-However, since assuming office in 2017, João Lourenço has taken steps to broaden and enhance the coordination process.
-For instance, the Commission for the Reform of the Oil Sector, established early in his tenure, brought together representatives from major oil companies, the state oil company Sonangol and the Ministries of Petroleum and Finance.
-This move was widely praised as a significant step toward improving oversight of the strategic oil sector, as it removed regulatory influence from Sonangol and established a new regulatory authority.
-Additionally, as part of the agreement with the IMF to reduce public spending, the number of ministries was reduced from 28 to 21.
+However, since taking office in 2017, João Lourenço has taken steps to broaden participation and improve coordination.
+One early initiative was the establishment of the Commission for the Reform of the Oil Sector, which brought together representatives of major oil companies, the state-owned oil firm Sonangol and the Ministries of Petroleum and Finance.
+The move was widely welcomed as an important step toward strengthening oversight of the strategic oil sector, as it removed regulatory authority from Sonangol and led to the creation of a separate regulatory body.
+In addition, under an agreement with the International Monetary Fund to curb public spending, the government reduced the number of ministries from 28 to 21.

 Policy coordination

-Since assuming office, President Lourenço has taken decisive and high-profile actions against grand corruption, particularly targeting the children of former President dos Santos and their allies in the public administration.
-These investigations have led to trials, convictions, and the confiscation and nationalization of economic assets.
-However, some Angolans are concerned that these actions may have merely replaced old networks of beneficiaries with new ones.
-Nevertheless, Lourenço’s anti-corruption efforts have succeeded in instilling confidence among foreign investors and multilateral donors.
+Angola’s anti-corruption efforts have been extremely selective at best.
+Since taking office, President João Lourenço has pursued high-profile cases of grand corruption, particularly targeting the children of former President José Eduardo dos Santos and their allies within the public administration.
+These investigations have resulted in trials, convictions and the seizure and nationalization of economic assets.
+At the same time, many Angolans have voiced concerns that these actions may have merely replaced entrenched beneficiary networks with new ones.
+Nevertheless, Lourenço’s anti-corruption campaign has helped bolster confidence among foreign investors and multilateral donors.

-Under Lourenço’s leadership, Attorney General Hélder Pitta-Grós has made significant progress in initiating investigations into individuals from the dos Santos government.
+Under Lourenço’s leadership, Attorney General Hélder Pitta-Grós has made significant progress by initiating investigations of individuals from the dos Santos government.
 Several of these high-profile cases have resulted in asset seizures and convictions.
-For example, in August 2020, José Filomeno “Zénú” dos Santos, the former head of Angola’s Sovereign Wealth Fund and son of the ex-president, was sentenced to five years in prison for fraud and influence-peddling by the Angolan Supreme Court.
+For example, in August 2020, José Filomeno “Zénú” dos Santos, the former head of Angola’s Sovereign Wealth Fund and son of the former president, was sentenced by the Angolan Supreme Court to five years in prison for fraud and influence peddling.
 In November 2022, an international arrest warrant was issued for Isabel dos Santos, also known as “Africa’s richest woman,” on charges of embezzlement, qualified fraud, illegal participation in business, criminal association, influence peddling and money-laundering.
-Additionally, the expiration of former Vice President Manuel Vicente’s political immunity allowed for an investigation into his dealings with the China Investment Fund.
+Additionally, the expiration of former Vice President Manuel Vicente’s political immunity allowed an investigation into his dealings with the China Investment Fund.

-However, during Lourenço’s tenure, certain companies have gained significant economic prominence across various sectors nationwide.
-This has led to speculation that the president or his family may have hidden ownership interests in these groups, despite Lourenço’s denial of benefiting from favorable state contracts in a January 2022 interview with the newspaper Expansão.
-Public procurement processes often lack transparency, and the ruling MPLA party has access to state funds that other political parties do not.
-In addition to grand corruption, petty corruption remains widespread, particularly in interactions with public administration and law enforcement, although citizens have recently started reporting cases of attempted bribery.
+However, during Lourenço’s tenure, certain companies have gained significant economic prominence across sectors nationwide.
+This has fueled speculation that the president or members of his family may hold undisclosed ownership interests, despite Lourenço’s denial in a January 2022 interview with the newspaper Expansão that he had benefited from preferential state contracts.
+Public procurement procedures frequently lack transparency, and the ruling MPLA continues to enjoy privileged access to state resources unavailable to other political parties.

 Anti-corruption policy